Searchlight2/Searchlight2/README.md

 <br>

 If you have more than one differential expression file (e.g. WT vs KO and KO vs KO_rescue) you may run both comparisons simultaneously simply by adding a second --pde parameter.
-The brkone down command for the sample dataset migh look like this:
+The broken down command for the sample dataset migh look like this:

 <br>